top of page

 The Enfield Historic District is significant for Commerce as an important trading center for the southern portion of Halifax County.
 Townspeople and local farmers came to Enfield’s commercial district for basic needs including general stores, groceries, the post office, and banks; professional services including physicians and lawyers; and civic activities including local organizations and entertainment venues.

-The Enfield Historic District is significant for Architecture with representative examples of commercial, residential, institutional, and industrial architecture constructed in the nineteenth and twentieth centuries.
+The Enfield Historic District includes representative examples of commercial, residential, institutional, and industrial architecture constructed in the nineteenth and twentieth centuries.

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in 2021.

-The Queen-Gordon Streets Historic District was listed in the National Register of Historic Places in 1989 and represents the commercial growth of Kinston at the turn of the twentieth century and includes impressive buildings that housed hardware, grocery, drug, and department stores, professional offices, banks, theaters, and post offices.
-The Kinston Commercial Historic District was listed in the National Register of Historic Places in 1994 and serves as a Boundary Increase for the Queen-Gordon Streets Historic District.
-The district represents Kinston’s growth in the 1920s and 1930s, and includes additional clothing, grocery, drug, and department stores, restaurants, and automobile dealerships and service stations.
+The 1989 Queen-Gordon Streets Historic District represents the commercial growth of Kinston at the turn of the twentieth century and includes impressive buildings that housed hardware, grocery, drug, and department stores, professional offices, banks, theaters, and post offices.
+The 1994 Kinston Commercial Historic District serves as a Boundary Increase for the Queen-Gordon Streets Historic District and represents Kinston’s growth in the 1920s and 1930s.
+It includes additional clothing, grocery, drug, and department stores, restaurants, and automobile dealerships and service stations.

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in 2021.